vinkla/wordplate/README.md

 <details>
 <summary><strong>Can I rename the theme directory?</strong></summary>

 For most applications you may leave the theme directory as it is.
-If you want to rename the `wordplate` theme to something else you'll also need to update the `WP_THEME` environment variable in the `.env` file.
+If you want to rename the `wordplate` theme to something else you'll also need to update the `WP_DEFAULT_THEME` environment variable in the `.env` file.
 </details>
 <details>
 <summary><strong>Can I use WordPlate with Laravel Valet?</strong></summary>